JessicaCodesx/KittyBlackjack/README.md

 # Blackjack Game

 ## Overview
-This is a **passion project** and a **work in progress**—a Blackjack game built using **Godot Engine**.
+This is a **passion project** and a **work in progress**—a Blackjack game I built using **Godot Engine**.
 The goal is to create an engaging, well-polished card game with animations, strategic gameplay, and a leaderboard system.
 The game is currently **deployed on Itch.io**, allowing players to try it out while development continues.

 ## Features (So Far)
 - **Fully functional Blackjack mechanics**